 - Boiled Beets

 TIP: I like to have roasted veggies on hand most weeks since they have natural sweetness and are good at room temp or warmed.
+Find all of my best recipes for veggies for lunch, including how to serve raw veggies to toddlers, here.

 Easy Sandwich Ideas